 Unlike a cash ISA - which is a straightforward tax-free savings account - an investment ISA allows you to invest money up to a certain amount without paying tax.
-This runs from 6th April each year, and for 2014/15 the full individual ISA allowance has been set by at £11,880.
-A investment ISA allows you invest your tax-free allowance while only paying 10% tax on any investment income you make.
+This runs from 6th April each year, and as of1st July 2014 the full individual ISA allowance has been set at £15,000.
+A investment ISA allows you invest your tax-free allowance without paying tax on any investment income you make.
 This can add up to a substantial saving when you consider that, on dividends paid on a non-ISA investment, an additional rate taxpayer would have to part with 42.5% in tax.

 You have a variety of options when it comes to using your investment ISA allowance.
 You can:

-- Invest your full ISA allowance in an investment ISA.
+- Invest your full ISA allowance of £15,000 in an investment ISA.

-- Put anything up to the maximum amount set aside for your cash ISA allowance - £5,940 in 2014/15 - into a cash ISA, and the remaining balance in a investment ISA, in whatever proportion you wish
+- Put some of your allowance into a cash ISA, and the remaining balance in a investment ISA, in whatever proportion you wish

 - Use your investment ISA allowance for shares - excluding shares traded on the Alternative Investment Market (AIM) - unit trusts, investment trusts, open-ended investment companies (OEICs), life insurance policies, corporate bonds, and gilts.

 An investment ISA, as with all investments, involves an element of risk, so it's important that you're in a sufficiently stable financial position.

 Before you open an investment ISA, make sure that:

 - Your debts are under control - you've either paid them off or have affordable arrangements in place to do so.